Digicreon/Arkiv/README.md

 **Backup**
 1. Each configured path is `tar`'ed and compressed, and the result is stored in the dedicated directory.
 2. *If MySQL backups are configured*, the needed databases are dumped and compressed, in the same directory.
 3. Checksums are computed for all the generated files.
-These checksums are useful to verify that files are not corrupted after being transfered over a network.
+These checksums are useful to verify that the files are not corrupted after being transfered over a network.

 **Archiving**
 1. *If Amazon Glacier is configured*, all the generated backup files (not the checksums file) are sent to Amazon Glacier.
-For each one of them, a JSON file is created with the response content; these files are important, because they contain the *archiveId* needed to restore the file.
+For each one of them, a JSON file is created with the response's content; these files are important, because they contain the *archiveId* needed to restore the file.
 2. *If Amazon S3 is configured*, the whole directory (backup files + checksums file + Amazon Glacier JSON files) is copied to Amazon S3.

 **Purge**